croarty/jsonsql/COMPLEX-WHERE-EXAMPLES.md

 Complex WHERE clauses in JsonSQL provide powerful filtering capabilities:

 ✅ **Full Boolean Logic**: AND, OR, NOT operators
-✅ **Unlimited Nesting**: Parentheses for any complexity level ✅ **Short-Circuit Evaluation**: Efficient query execution ✅ **Standard SQL Semantics**: Familiar operator precedence ✅ **Works with All Features**: JOINs, ORDER BY, TOP/LIMIT ✅ **Type-Safe**: Proper handling of numbers, strings, and booleans
+✅ **Pattern Matching**: LIKE and NOT LIKE with % and _ wildcards ✅ **Unlimited Nesting**: Parentheses for any complexity level ✅ **Short-Circuit Evaluation**: Efficient query execution ✅ **Standard SQL Semantics**: Familiar operator precedence ✅ **Works with All Features**: JOINs, ORDER BY, TOP/LIMIT ✅ **Type-Safe**: Proper handling of numbers, strings, and booleans ✅ **Special Character Handling**: Automatic escaping of regex special characters in LIKE patterns

 For more examples and documentation, see:
 - [README.md](README.md) - Main documentation